korchasa/awesome-chatgpt/readme.md

 - [voidful/TextRL](https://github.com/voidful/TextRL) - TextRL is a Python library that utilizes reinforcement learning to improve text generation using huggingface's transformer models.
 - [whitead/paper-qa](https://github.com/whitead/paper-qa) - LLM Chain for answering questions from documents with citations
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - Official Python library for gpt4free - a collection of powerful language models
+- [zhudotexe/kani](https://github.com/zhudotexe/kani) - kani is a highly hackable microframework for chat-based language models with tool use/function calling.
 - [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - GPTCache is a Python library that provides a semantic cache for large language models (LLMs).
 It integrates with projects like LangChain and llama_index, helping developers optimize LLM API costs and boost response speed.
 - [zjunlp/EasyEdit](https://github.com/zjunlp/EasyEdit) - EasyEdit is a Python library that provides an easy-to-use knowledge editing framework for Large Language Models (LLMs) like GPT-J, Llama, GPT-NEO, GPT2, T5.
 It allows developers to alter the behavior of LLMs efficiently within a specific domain without negatively impacting performance across other inputs.